AaronRDurant/AaronRDurant/README.md

 ### 👋🏻 Howdy, I'm Aaron.

-I'm a software developer and motocross racer in Michigan.
-Currently, I'm diving into my second full [motocross](https://www.youtube.com/watch?v=bX5NcJnT1H8) season in 16 years, optimizing my environment, and seeking a new opportunity to contribute in software development.
+I'm a writer and motocross racer in Michigan.
+Currently, I'm wrapping up the 2024 motocross season and seeking a new writing or software development role.

 [More about me &rarr;](https://aarondurant.com/about/) <br />